cimm/blathy/README.markdown

 The application is named after [Ottó Titusz Bláthy](http://en.wikipedia.org/wiki/Otto_Blathy), the Hungarian co-inventor of the watt meter.

+## Setup

+Bláthy is designed to run on Heroku.
+There are a few parameters it needs to be happy.

+  heroku config:add USER_MAIL=me@example.com

+Don't forget to activate the following Heroku addons:

+  cron:daily
+  sendgrid:free

 ## Ideas to implement

 - A crontab that sends an e-mail at the beginning of each month.